Rush orthopedic surgeons are leaders in cartilage restoration and transplant, including meniscus transplant and innovations like minced cartilage.

-Because cartilage does not heal on its own, Rush orthopedic surgeons offer — and in many cases, helped develop — procedures that stimulate the growth of new cartilage.
+Because cartilage does not heal on its own, Rush orthopedic surgeons offer — and in many cases, helped develop — procedures that either stimulate the growth of new cartilage or replace damaged cartilage.
 These treatments restore the joint's natural anatomy, enabling normal function and relieving your pain.
-They can also slow the progression of osteoarthritis and help delay or even prevent the need for total joint replacement,
+They can also slow the progression of osteoarthritis and help delay or even prevent the need for total joint replacement.

 Cartilage restoration is mostly used in the knee, but Rush surgeons can also treat damaged cartilage in the shoulder, elbow, foot, ankle and hip.

 We'll tailor your surgery for your unique anatomy and amount of cartilage damage to make sure you get the best possible results.
 Our goal is to help you return to an healthy, active lifestyle.

 For your convenience, we offer cartilage restoration services at locations across Illinois and Northwest Indiana, including the Rush Cartilage Restoration Center, one of the nation's premier cartilage restoration programs.

 - Expertise that informs your care: The Cartilage Restoration Center at Rush University Medical Center was the first center of its kind in the Midwest and one of the first in the nation.
 We've pioneered a number of treatments and treated tens of thousands of patients — among the most in the U.S. So when we recommend an approach, it's because we are confident that it's the right option for you based on your condition, history and health.